Neosperience/shipper/README.md

 ## Provider notes

-### GitLab

-- When creating a [project access token](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html) for shipper, only the permission `api` is needed.
-(Role depends on your branch permissions, eg. protected branches)

-### GitHub
+### Azure DevOps

+- Only Git repositories are supported, not Team Foundation (TFVC).
-- When creating a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for shipper, only the permissions `repo` is needed.
+- When creating a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for shipper, only the "Code (Read & write)" permission is needed.
-- The author string MUST be in the `John Doe <john.doe@example.com>` format or the commit will fail.
+- The author string MUST be in the `John Doe <john.doe@example.com>` format or the commit will ignore it and use the default (i.e. the credentials' owner).
-- The GitHub Cloud API endpoint is `https://api.github.com`, however GitHub Enterprise Server will have something more akin to `https://HOSTNAME/api/v3`
+- You will need both a Project ID (in `org/project` format) and a Repository ID, if you don't know what your Repository ID is, it's probably the Project ID (without the organization).
+E.g. If your Project ID is `my-org/my-project` and you have only one repository, your Repository ID is `my-project`.

 ### Bitbucket cloud